Article written by: Julia Casey

 She knows her story makes her who is she today and doesn’t want to hide it.
 Her new identity includes working at the State of Connecticut’s Department of Mental Health and Addiction Services where she is committed to helping patients achieve an optimal state of well-being.

-Victoria has also performed spoken word and dance with the Judy Dworin Justice Project at venues throughout the Hartford area including the Harriet Beecher Stowe Center and the Wadsworth Atheneum.
+Victoria has also performed spoken word and dance with the Judy Dworin Performance Project at venues throughout the Hartford area including the Harriet Beecher Stowe Center and the Wadsworth Atheneum.

 Things went from good to great in 2021, when Victoria was invited to join the Board of Directors of Community Partners in Action.

-“As an individual with lived experience in jail, Victoria’s perspective is invaluable to the services we provide to people who are currently or formerly incarcerated,” said Beth Hines, CPA’s Executive Director.
+“As an individual with lived experience, Victoria’s perspective is invaluable to the services we provide.
+She is truly committed to the mission of CPA,” said Beth Hines, CPA’s Executive Director.

-Victoria provides feedback and voice to CPA’s programs and mission, which stems back almost 150 years to 1875, when the organization originated as the Prisoners Friends’ Society and became the Connecticut Prison Association a year later.
+Victoria provides feedback and voice to CPA’s programs a, which stems back almost 150 years to 1875, when the organization originated as the Prisoners Friends’ Society and became the Connecticut Prison Association a year later.

 “Community Partners in Action makes me feel like I’m a person who matters, because I do,” said Victoria.
 “They believe in second chances and stay true to their word – I’m living proof that people can change.
 I’m grateful to be alive and free.”